 How to prepare best for your trip to Bulgaria

 So, you’ve decided to go to Bulgaria and you need to prepare for your trip.
-Here are I share with you some essential things that will make your stay more enjoyable will help you understand the Bulgarian mentality.
+Here I’m sharing with you some essential things that will make your stay more enjoyable and will help you understand the Bulgarian mentality.

 Learn to read Bulgarian